Filip Bednarek: Club career

-Bednarek signed with Dutch side FC Twente at the age of 16.
-He made his debut for FC Twente on 6 December 2012 against Helsingborgs IF in UEFA Europa League.
-As he never could make it to the first eleven, he left Twente as a free agent in July 2015.
+Bednarek signed for Dutch side FC Twente at the age of 16.
+He made his debut for the club on 6 December 2012, against Helsingborgs IF in the UEFA Europa League.
+Bednarek, however, was thus unable to break into the first team, and in July 2015, he left the club as a free agent.

-After being on trial with FC Utrecht, he signed a one-year contract with the club, including an option for an extra season.
+Following a successful trial period with FC Utrecht, Bednarek signed a one-year contract with the club, including an option for an extra season.

 He returned to Poland on 5 June 2020, signing a two-year deal plus a one-year option with Ekstraklasa side Lech Poznań.
-With Lech's then-captain Mickey van der Hart out with injury, Bednarek was Lech's first-choice goalkeeper throughout the first half of the season, including their entire Europa League campaign.
+With Lech's then-captain Mickey van der Hart out injured, Bednarek was Lech's first-choice goalkeeper throughout the first half of the season, including their entire Europa League campaign.

-In June 2025, Bednarek signed for Sparta Rotterdam for a two-season deal.
+In June 2025, Bednarek returned to the Netherlands and signed a two-year deal with Sparta Rotterdam.